 Electronic Toys and Staying in Touch

 We've lots of electronic devises aboard including our 2 iPhones, 2 kindles, an iPad, a laptop and now an HD TV(for prerecorded movies and TV shows).
 The Bullet, a long distance wifi antennae and amplifier provides wifi if there's an open, or subscription based, access point ashore.
 The more remote we are the iffier that becomes.
 As the Bullet is fully integrated into the Time Capsule (Apple router) this allows WiFi throughout the boat.
 Other than that communication is through a phone based data plan or onshore internet cafe's, restaurants and bars.
-The SSB onboard gets weather and the various cruisers nets when reception is good.
+The SSB onboard gets weather and the longer distance cruisers nets.
+The VHF is used to hail other boats and brings in local cruiser nets.

 In addition to regular internet based weather sites like Passage Weather we have a subscription to Chris Parker, the cruisers' weather guru.
 He does reports and gives personalized advice to subscribing vessels on the SSB each morning plus sends area specific weather emails.
 He also offers routing advise for passages.